mtreanor/computational-art-spring2024/assignments/p5-setup-abstract.md

-# Assignment 1: Github Configuration, and a p5 Portrait
+# Assignment 1: Github Configuration, and a work of abstract art using p5

 ## Github
 1. Go to [github.com](https://github.com/) and create an account